alihamsa/Library-Catalog/README.md

 This project will be used to keep stack of a library catalog for a school.

-This app will give a user the abiligy to search for books that are available for checkout.
+This app will give a user the ability to search for books that are available for checkout.

 This app will give the ability to checkout the book and initialize a due date for the person of interest.